wasih790/Project_3_Tanzanian_Water_Wells/README.md

 # Repository Structure
 The repository has the following structure:

-- data: This directory contains the dataset file (water_well_dataset.csv) used for model training and evaluation.
+- Data Wranging: This directory contains the dataset file (Taz_Water.csv) used for model training, evaluation and exploratory data analysis.
-- notebooks: This directory contains Jupyter notebooks used for data preprocessing, exploratory data analysis, and model development.
+- Simple Model: This directory contains Jupyter notebooks used for logistic regression model development.
-- models: This directory contains the trained models and any necessary files related to the models.
+- Complex Model: This directory contains the trained models Random Forest and XG Boosted any necessary files related to the models.
-README.md: This file provides an overview of the project, instructions, and other relevant information.
+- README.md: This file provides an overview of the project, instructions, and other relevant information.